TecBrix

 Engineering vs DevOps - tecbrix.com

-The only difference is that DevOps is cultural and involves a set of principles and practices for the routine of the development and operations team.
+The only difference is that DevOps is cultural and involves a set of principles.
+It practice for the routine of the development and operations team.
 In comparison, SRE is associated with a more practical and factual approach that gives a practical identity to DevOps culture.

 Technology To Support SRE

 SRE depends heavily on streamlining day-to-day operations and generalization across an entire project development lifecycle.
-RedHat Ansible and Amazon’s Elastic Kubernetes Services (EKS) are automation frameworks that provide a detailed and feature-rich platform to support SRE teams to streamline, enhance, secure, and optimize their operations.
+RedHat Ansible and Amazon’s Elastic Kubernetes Services (EKS) are automation frameworks.
+That provides a detailed and feature-rich platform to support SRE teams to streamline, enhance, secure, and optimize their operations.

 The Aforementioned Platforms Promise The Delivery of The Following Features And Benefits: